 Another disadvantage of local WiFi networks are interruptions in the network connectivity.
-Once the phone set for WiFi, it can automatically switch to another WiFI network (without any notification), and the air conditioner is not accessible anymore.
+Once the phone is set for WiFi, it can automatically switch to another WiFI network (without any notification), and the air conditioner is not accessible anymore.

-WiFi Air Conditioning — Summary
+WiFi HVAC Systems — Summary